dakies/IntroductionToMachineLearning2020/task3/docu.md

 - try dealing with imbalance by weighting the cost in the support vector classifier
 - incorporate the order of the values
 - look at loss vs. epoch and gauge wether overfitting or not

+Tried new way of one hot encoding by encoding every character of the sequence separately.
+Performance increasers dramtically:
+F1_score of Multilayer Perceptron Classifier downsampling 0.65... --> 0.65.. public score
+F1_score of Multilayer Perceptron Classifier upsampling 0.88414 --> 0.8929 public score

+Try to train longer and with more training data (90% train 10% test) MLPClassifier(random_state=random_state, max_iter=1000, verbose=1,
+                                                          hidden_layer_sizes=1000, tol=0.000001)